 Despite terrorist threats, there have been no major attacks since 2010.
 Most crimes committed against expats in Uganda are opportunistic and common crimes are burglary, muggings and credit card fraud.
 It is best to exercise caution and avoid walking city streets at night.

 British influence is evident throughout the country and English is the country’s official language.
 While there are a lot of local languages spoken in Uganda, expats will find that there isn’t much of a communication barrier here.
 Furthermore, the Ugandan people are famous for their brilliant hospitality and welcoming nature.

-There are a number of international schools in Uganda's capital, but fees are high; therefore expats should try to negotiate an allowance for this within their contract of employment.
+There are a number of international schools in Uganda's capital, but fees are high; expats should therefore try to negotiate an allowance for this within their contract of employment.

 Moving to Uganda is not for the faint-hearted and expats are likely to miss certain home comforts.
-However, those that do take the opportunity to relocate to Uganda will be treated to an unforgettable experience and a chance to interact with friendly locals while enjoying spectacular landscapes, a mosaic of cultures and exciting wildlife.
+However, those who do take the opportunity to relocate to Uganda will be treated to an unforgettable experience and a chance to interact with friendly locals while enjoying spectacular landscapes, a mosaic of cultures and exciting wildlife.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Uganda.
 Please contact us if you'd like to contribute.